 • Determines the method of procurement, prepares the purchase order and obtains the item.

-• Provides the terms, payment schedule and executory cost of leases to the Office of Fixed Assets and the Office of Accounts Payable.
+• Provides the terms, payment schedule and executory cost of leases to the Office of Financial Reporting and the Office of Accounts Payable.

 • Sends a Lease/Rented Equipment Installation Form and a copy of the purchase order to the department originating the Purchase Requisition form.